Pseudolaw: History

 The history of pseudolaw is poorly documented, including by its own adherents.
 Pseudolaw seems to have existed in the United States since the 1950s, and possibly much earlier.
 Idiosyncratic legal theories challenging the legitimacy of government or taxes were observed in Canada as early as the 1930s.
 The development of pseudolaw was fostered in the United States by the farm crisis of the late 20th century: from the 1980s, former North Dakota farmer Roger Elvick advocated fraudulent tax avoidance and anti-government schemes in what became known as the redemption movement.
 In Canada, local tax protesters imported fiscal misconceptions of US origin during the 1980s and 1990s.
 The advent of the Internet later facilitated the spreading of pseudolegal ideas and concepts, which matured around 1999–2000 in the United States where they were at that point hosted by the sovereign citizen movement.
-During the same period, sovereign citizen theories were introduced into Canada, initially through the "Detaxer" movement led by Eldon Warman, who reframed Elvick's theories and US sovereign citizen ideology to better suit a Commonwealth context.
-Detaxer ideology was further adapted by the freeman on the land movement, which became more prevalent than sovereign citizens in Commonwealth countries.
-Since the late 2000s, the sovereign citizen movement has enjoyed a significant resurgence, due to the 2007-2008 financial crisis.
+During the same period, sovereign citizen theories were introduced into Canada, first through the "Detaxer" movement initiated by Eldon Warman, who reframed Elvick's theories and US sovereign citizen ideology to better suit a Commonwealth context.
+Detaxer ideology was further adapted by the freeman on the land movement, which spread to other Commonwealth countries during the 2000s.
+Since the late 2000s, the sovereign citizen movement has enjoyed a significant resurgence, due to the Great Recession.
 Later on, the COVID-19 pandemic increased the movement's spread.

-Whilst facilitating the spread of pseudolegal concepts, the Internet has also caused the rapid splintering of pseudolaw movements into different factions with varied, often conflicting ideologies.
+The Internet has facilitated the spread of pseudolegal concepts, but also the rapid splintering of pseudolaw movements into different factions with varied, often conflicting ideologies.
 While the sovereign citizen movement originated in the American far right and in white supremacist ideologies, the freeman on the land movement tends to attract a left wing population and sovereign citizen concepts are now being used by African Americans and people from other minority groups.
 In the United States and Canada, pseudolaw has been used by Indigenous groups as well as by those claiming inauthentic indigenous identities, and by other ethnic groupings such as the "Moorish" sovereign citizens.